newrelic/newrelic-quickstarts/CONTRIBUTING.md

 ### Website URLs

-> a reference to a website relating to the pack.
+> a reference to a website relating to the Quick start.

 - `Optional`
 - Valid URL only https://www.newrelic.com

 ### Image requirements

-In order for your PR to pass Validation, the images included in your pack must meet the following requirements:
+In order for your PR to pass Validation, the images included in your Quick start must meet the following requirements:

  - Must be in `.png`, `.jpg`, `.jpeg` or `.svg` format
  - Each image file must be less than `4MB` in size
- - There should be no more than `6` images in your pack's component folders
+ - There should be no more than `6` images in your Quick start's component folders

 ## Feature Requests